oren/oren.github.io/chinese/pinyin/README.md

 x and q sounds very similar, just like sh and ch (both in english and chinese).

-Example: before / 前 / 前
+Example: before / Qián / 前

 ---